-The Perfect Raleigh Date Night Itinerary
+The Perfect Raleigh Date Night Itinerary in 3 Raleigh Neighborhoods

 Amorino: Finish your night with gelato from Amorino right in City Market.
 This artisanal gelato spot is a great option for building your personalized dessert with all of the flavor options available.
 Bonus that the presentation is stunning!

 The Station at Person Street: The Station is one of our very favorite spots in Raleigh.
 We’ve celebrated David winning a state championship, getting our marriage license, and other smaller milestones here because we just love the vibe so much.
-The patio is one of my favorite spots year round because of the fireplaces and the greenery.
+The patio is one of my favorite spots year-round because of the fireplaces and the greenery.
 Order the bacon habanero pimento cheese dip!

-Krispy Kreme: If you still have room (and even if you don’t!), stop and get a hot donut from the Krispy Kreme right on the corner of Peace Street.
+Krispy Kreme: If you still have room (and even if you don’t!), stop and get a hot donut from Krispy Kreme right on the corner of Peace Street.
 You can’t go wrong with this North Carolina classic!

 Mood: If you’re in the mood for a laid-back, quintessential Raleigh date night, this is the itinerary for you!
 Park in a parking deck on Wilmington St. and walk up and down the street hitting some of your favorites.

 Raleigh Times: Start here and grab a beer and an order of fried mozzarella.
-If it’s nice out, head up to the roof top.
+If it’s nice out, head up to the rooftop.
 If not, cozy up at one of the bars and enjoy the history of the building and the energy of a true Raleigh staple.

 St. Roch Fine Oysters: I cannot come to Wilmington Street without stopping at St. Roch for pimento’d oysters and pomme frites.
 Next time, I’ll try a fried oyster slider, too.
 While David doesn’t eat oysters, he’ll get on board for the pimiento cheese appetizer that’s on the bar snacks menu.

 Beasley’s Chicken and Honey: Split the fried chicken and waffles for your entree at Beasley’s.
 If you’re not pimento’d out (I mean, how is that possible?), order the pimento mac and cheese to share as well.
-Not interested in sharing?
-You can’t go wrong with the Classic Chicken Sandwich or the Nashville Hot Chicken Sandwich (with the Carolina Reaper sauce on the side… and pro tip: don’t use it if you’re sensitive to heat).